KIVA (software): KIVA-3V

 Fuel impingement in an engine cylinder modeled with KIVA-3V.

 KIVA-3V is the most mature version of KIVA still maintained and distributed through LANL; it is an improved version of the earlier Federal Laboratory Consortium Excellence in Technology Transfer Award-winning KIVA3 (1993), extended to model vertical or canted valves in the cylinder head of a gasoline or diesel engine.
-KIVA3, in turn, was based on the earlier KIVA2 (1989) and used the same numerical solution procedure and solved the same types of equations.
+KIVA3, in turn, was based on the earlier KIVA2 (1989) and KIVA (1985), and used the same numerical solution procedure and solved the same types of equations.

 KIVA-3V uses a block-structured mesh with connectivity defined through indirect addressing.
 The departure from a single rectangular structure in logical space allows complex geometries to be modeled with significantly greater efficiency because large regions of deactivated cells are no longer necessary.
 Cell-face boundary conditions permit greater flexibility and simplification in the application of boundary conditions.
 KIVA-3V also contains a number of significant improvements over its predecessors.
 New features enhanced the robustness, efficiency, and usefulness of the overall program for engine modeling.
 Automatic restart of the cycle with a reduced timestep in case of iteration limit or temperature overflow effectively reduced code crashes.
 A new option provided automatic deactivation of a port region when it is closed from the cylinder and reactivation when it communicates with the cylinder.
 Extensions to the particle-based liquid wall film model made the model more complete and a split injection option was also added.
 A new subroutine monitors the liquid and gaseous fuel phases and energy balance data and emissions are monitored and printed.
 In addition, new features were added to the LANL-developed grid generator, K3PREP, and the KIVA graphics post processor, K3POST.